LHarveyDev/tree-of-knowledge/README.md

 - ## Features

-  - Responsive on all device sizes
+  - Responsive on all device sizes.
+Checked via user feedback and the websites [Media Genesis](https://responsivedesignchecker.com/) and [Am I Responsive](https://amiresponsive.co.uk/).

-  - Interactive elements
+  - Interactive elements.
+Created using Javascript.

 ## Technologies Used